c4thyng/WeatherMap/README.md

 # WeatherApp

 A project to see temperature and wind speed at a given place.
-Use searching to search for places and add them to your list over places.
+Use search bar to search for places and add them to your list over places.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.